vagh27/tileify.js/README.md

 We're looking to add:

 - ability to reverse the tiles if you scroll up
-- ability to customize block styles/content
+- ~~ability to customize block styles/content~~
-- match game
+- IE7 image wall support
+- ~~no CSS dependency~~
 - ~~grab images from a directory and make them the bg images of the blocks~~

+##dependencies
+- jQuery

+##browswer support
+So everything is pretty much good to go save for anything below IE8 Compat.
+Everything will work in IE7 except for the image wall functionality.